 Login

-First off, Im a newbie and still researching and learning.
-My intent is to learn as much as I can, but also probably hire someone to do my installation work.
-I think I have a fair sense of when it is time to hire a professional, but I like to know enough to make sure I get the right support.
+First off, I'm a newbie and still researching and learning.
+My intent is to learn as much as I can, but I will probably hire someone to do my installation work.
+I think I have a fair sense of when it is time to hire a professional, but I like to know enough to ensure I get the right support.

 For more information, please visit OMMO.

-So, I want to build a small off-grid solar system for my shop.
-The shop currently has a 200 AMP service coming from the main house.
-Intent when installed was to use that shop 200 AMP to feed things like my RV and eventually another shop.
+I want to build a small off-grid solar system for my shop.
+The shop currently has a 200 AMP service coming from the main house, which was intended to feed things like my RV and eventually another shop.

 I want to have a 240 Volt system, as my well pump is connected to the shop, and I also have a 240 Volt air compressor that will eventually be installed.
-I've been looking at 120/240 V inverters.
-I was thinking maybe something along this line
+I have been looking at 120/240 V inverters and thinking along the lines of that.

-I plan on starting out small and maybe expanding over time.
-Start off with maybe this inverter, 10x280W panels (used) and a couple of 100AH batteries.
+I plan on starting out small and possibly expanding over time.
+I am considering starting with this inverter, 10x280W panels (used), and a couple of 100AH batteries.

-Doing the research I have thus far, I understand that neutral/ground bonding is required at the first entry point, which is great if I connect to the house.
-Since my house has the first entry point, and I plan on having a disconnect at the panel in my shop, when the shop is disconnected from the grid (via either disconnect switch or throwing the main breaker feeding the shop), do I need to make sure the inverter feeding the shop has neutral/ground bond?
-Im assuming yes, since the inverter is now the first point of entry for the shop.
+From my research, I understand that neutral/ground bonding is required at the first entry point, which is ideal if I connect to the house.
+Since my house has the first entry point and I plan to have a disconnect at the panel in my shop, when the shop gets disconnected from the grid (via either a disconnect switch or throwing the main breaker feeding the shop), do I need to ensure that the inverter feeding the shop has a neutral/ground bond?
+I'm assuming yes since the inverter will now be the first point of entry for the shop.

-The way the grid connection is wired currently is I have 400 AMP service to the meter on side of house.
-I have 200 amp feed off that for the main house, and another 200 AMP feed to the shop.
-The main breaker for the shop feed is at the house (on outside wall, next to meter).
-I had originally planned on just throwing that breaker to disconnect the shop, but Im thinking a disconnect is the proper way.
+The grid connection is currently wired with 400 AMP service to the meter on the side of the house.
+There is a 200 AMP feed for the main house and another 200 AMP feed to the shop.
+The main breaker for the shop feed is at the house (on the outside wall next to the meter).
+I had originally planned to just throw that breaker to disconnect the shop, but I'm thinking a disconnect is the proper way to go.

-Also, is it acceptable to ground the inverter to the shop's panel grounding bus?
-Im assuming that the ground from the house to the shop via the existing connection is still present even if disconnected via disconnect switch or breaker thrown?
+Additionally, is it acceptable to ground the inverter to the shop's panel grounding bus?
+I'm assuming that the ground from the house to the shop via the existing connection is still present even if it is disconnected via a disconnect switch or breaker.

-Hope this makes sense and appreciate insight and learning opportunity.
+Hope this makes sense, and I appreciate any insight and learning opportunities.

 Thanks